drhaber/factorio_free_graphics_for_modders/README.md

 # Personal tips

 - Hurricane046, MalcolmRiley, Krastorio 2, Artisanal reskins... have all been used in many many mods already.
-- I suggest checking other assets out: some of my favorites are Sosciencity, exotic industries, Realistic fusion reactors, Pure It, Amator Phasma, Periodic Madness, Igrys, Yuoki Industries, ...
+- I suggest checking other assets out: some of my favorites are Sosciencity, exotic industries, Realistic fusion reactors, NPUtils, Pure It, Amator Phasma, Periodic Madness, Igrys, Yuoki Industries, ...